Student Accessibility and Accommodation (SAA)

 - Fully participate in the accommodation process by following the Office of Accessibility and Accommodation procedures and communicating with professors.

-- Notify us if there is any problem with accommodations.
+- Notify SAA if there is a problem with the implementation of an accommodation

-If you wish to discuss possible support services and/or accommodations, please schedule an appointment with Peggy Perno, Director, by calling 253.879.3395 or via firstname.lastname@example.org.
-Please bring any diagnostic information that is relevant.
+If you wish to discuss possible support services and/or accommodations, please schedule an appointment with our office by emailing firstname.lastname@example.org or calling 253.879.3399.

 Declaration of a disability is not automatically a request for accommodations.